 (b) specify the period for which the determination applies.

-(10) If Western Power makes a determination under subregulation (7), then the Technical Code applies to a user the subject of the determination in the manner contemplated by the determination during the period for which the determination applies.
+(10) If a corporation makes a determination under subregulation (7), then the Technical Code applies to a user the subject of the determination in the manner contemplated by the determination during the period for which the determination applies.

-(11) On or before 30 September each year, Western Power must make available to users a report providing details of any determination made under subregulation (7) during the preceding financial year.
+(11) On or before 30 September each year, a corporation must make available to users a report providing details of any determination made under subregulation (7) during the preceding financial year.

+[Regulation 26 amended in Gazette 31 Mar 2006 p.
+1334 and 1338-40.]

 27. Network planning criteria

-(1) Western Power must prepare criteria relating to the planning of the electricity transmission network on or before 31 March 1997.
+(1) A corporation must prepare criteria relating to the planning of its electricity transmission network on or before 1 May 2006.

 (2) The network planning criteria must be consistent with the Technical Code and must contain the following —